adgut1509/ProjektZaliczeniowy/docs/cattoolassets/termbases.md

 In CAT tools, term bases are databases that consist of pairs of multilingual terms stored in a list.
 They work like glossaries - you can access them when your translation requires it.

-Term bases often include specific words and phrases that the you are *required* to translate in a particular way.
+Term bases are often used to enforce terminology (words and phrases) that translators are *required* to translate in a particular way.

 # **Term bases in memoQ translator pro**